 According to the UN, 1 out of 7 people in the world has a disability — that’s roughly one billion people!
 The large majority live in developing countries, but millions of people with disabilities still use the internet every day, even though most websites are not greatly accessible to them.

-Tips for Hearing Accessibility
+Tips for Hearing Accessibility: Compensatory Strategies Can Help

 In addition, it can be helpful to add transcripts of long videos, so people with hearing loss can scan through more quickly and gather the information that’s most relevant to their needs.
-For people who hosts podcasts, providing a transcript of podcasts is another easy step in making media more accessible for those with disabilities.
+For people who host podcasts, providing a transcript of podcasts is another easy step in making media more accessible for those with disabilities.

 If a video is not being hosted on YouTube or another popular media player, web designers should ensure that there is a volume control on the video so those who are hard of hearing can adjust the volume to their comfort level.

 Tips for Vision Accessibility

 To accommodate those who use screen readers, web designers should utilize alt tags—the captions that appear when you hover your pointer over an image.
 Screen readers read these alt tags to users, so it is important to put as much detail as possible in them.
 Also, avoid using images of text rather than actual text, since it is more difficult for screen readers to process.

 Tips for Motor Accessibility